Thomas-Shephard/coverage-checker/src/CoverageChecker.CommandLine/README.md

 | `--delta`                  | Calculate coverage for changed lines only.                            | No       | `false`               |
 | `--delta-base`             | Base branch or commit to compare against for delta coverage.          | No       | `origin/main`         |

+The `--delta` and `--delta-base` options require Git to be installed and available on the system `PATH`.

 ## Output

 The CoverageChecker Command Line tool reads the specified coverage files and outputs the line and branch coverage of the analyzed files.